What a nurse is

 An endorsed midwife has done extra training and can prescribe certain medications.

 To become an endorsed midwife, a registered midwife must:

 - meet the registration standards

-- have successfully completed an NMBA-approved program of study that leads to an endorsement for scheduled medicines, or a substantially equivalent program as determined by the NMBA
+- successfully complete an NMBA-approved program of study that leads to an endorsement for scheduled medicines, or a substantially equivalent program as determined by the NMBA

-- be currently registered as a midwife in Australia without conditions or unsatisfactory performance
+- register as a midwife in Australia without conditions or unsatisfactory performance

-- have completed the equivalent of 3 years full-time clinical practice (that is, 5,000 hours) within the past 6 years across the full continuity of midwifery care or within a specified context of practice.
-Recognised contexts of practice include antenatal, postnatal and ante and postnatal combined.
+- complete the equivalent of 3 years full-time clinical practice (5,000 hours) in the past 6 years.
+Completed hours can be across the full continuity of midwifery care or in a specified context of practice.
+Recognised contexts of practice include antenatal, postnatal and antenatal and postnatal combined.